thesarthakjain/telegram_bot/readme.md

 ## Bot Functions

-#### There are 3 levels of privileges and has a bottom to top inclusive nature:
+#### There are 3 levels of privileges for the functions:
-1. Admin - AU
+1. General User - U
 1. Trusted User - TU
-1. General User - U
+1. Admin - AU

 |Function Name|Description|Privilege|
 |:---|:---|:---:|